NAP Consistency in Local SEO: Why It Matters

 Confusing Search Engines

-When your business’s Name, Address, and Phone number (NAP) don’t match across platforms, search engines struggle to confirm your business’s legitimacy and location.
+When your business’s Name, Address, and Phone number contain actual errors across platforms, search engines struggle to confirm your business’s legitimacy and location.

-For example, if your website lists one address but your Google Business Profile shows another, it creates confusion.
+For example, if your website lists one street number but your Google Business Profile shows a different street number, it creates confusion.
 This inconsistency can result in reduced trust, lower rankings, and less visibility for local searches.

 Missed Business Opportunities

-Inconsistent NAP data doesn’t just confuse search engines – it also frustrates potential customers.
+Incorrect NAP data doesn’t just confuse search engines, it also frustrates potential customers.

 Studies show that 73% of consumers lose trust in businesses when they find incorrect information online.
 This can lead to missed leads, damaged reputation, and lost revenue.
 If someone can’t find your correct address or reaches a wrong number, they’re likely to move on to a competitor with accurate details.

-To fix this, tools like Moz Local and BrightLocal can scan your online listings, flag inconsistencies, and help you correct them.
+To fix this, tools like Moz Local and BrightLocal can scan your online listings, flag real inconsistencies (not just formatting differences), and help you correct them.
 Keeping your business information accurate across all platforms not only boosts your local SEO but also ensures that customers can easily find and contact you.

 That consistency builds trust and keeps customers choosing your business over others.

-Here’s the systematic approach we use at Search Scope to audit NAP consistency for our clients.
+Here’s the systematic approach we use at Search Scope to audit NAP accuracy for our clients.
 This process has helped us identify and fix thousands of citation errors across Perth and Australia-wide businesses.

 Step 1: Create Your Master NAP Document